Henry Hodges: Regional Theater

 Hodges began his acting career as a young boy in productions of Salome, Idomeneo, and M. Butterfly at the Washington Opera and Macbeth with the Kirov Opera, under the direction of opera singer Plácido Domingo.
-He also performed as Tiny Tim for two seasons in Ford's Theatre production of A Christmas Carol.
+He also performed as Tiny Tim for two seasons in the Ford's Theatre production of A Christmas Carol.

-As a teenager, Hodges performed at the Tony winning Hartford Stage in two productions.
+As a teenager, Hodges performed at the Tony-winning Hartford Stage in two productions.
 The first was in the role of Jem in To Kill a Mockingbird, with Matthew Modine, which broke all box-office records for Hartford Stage.
-The second was portraying Horace Robedaux at age 14 in the acclaimed Horton Foote play, The Orphans' Home Cycle.
+The second was portraying Horace Robedaux at age 14 in the acclaimed Horton Foote play The Orphans' Home Cycle.
 Hodges reprised his role when the show transferred for a successful run at the Signature Theatre in New York City where it garnered a Drama Desk Award for the "Theatrical Event of the Season'.

 Next for Hodges was being a part of another Disney production.
 This time Hodges was Flounder in the re-envisioned production of Disney's The Little Mermaid at Sacramento Music Circus.
 Among the changes to the show was that Flounder was now a teenager.
 In addition to showcasing his acting, singing and dancing in the part, he also was able to showcase his love of wave boarding, as he added that skill to his "Under the Sea" role.

 In 2014, Hodges performed the lead role of Billy McPherson in the original musical The Kid Who Would Be Pope at Ars Nova in New York City.
 The musical was the recipient of the 2013 Richard Rodgers Award and American Harmony Prize.

 In 2015, Hodges reprised his role as Flounder in The Little Mermaid, this time at the Alabama Shakespeare Theatre.
 The following summer in 2016, Hodges returned to the Alabama Shakespeare Theatre to perform in the musical that led him to his Broadway Journey - this time playing the role of LeFou in Beauty and the Beast.

-Film and Television
+Film and television

 Hodges has done voice-over work in a variety of commercials throughout his career.
-Fans of the Disney "Buddies" movies will recognize Hodges as the voice of the mischievous golden retriever Mudbud in Snow Buddies, with Whoopi Goldberg, and Space Buddies, with Nolan Gould.
-He has also appeared in the role of Superhero in the film See You in September, again with Whoopi Goldberg.
-Hodges took fans behind the scenes of Broadway's Mary Poppins in the Disney Channel's Disney 365 and has co-starred on the television show Elementary.
+He voiced Mudbud in the films Snow Buddies and Space Buddies, part of the Air Bud series.
+He has also appeared in the role of Henry in the film See You in September with Whoopi Goldberg.
+Hodges also co-starred on the television show Elementary.